Intervention/docs/image/v4/getting-started/frameworks.md

 Intervention Image can be easily integrated into a Laravel application with the [official integration package](https://github.com/Intervention/image-laravel).
-This package provides a Laravel service provider, facade, a publishable configuration file and more.
+This package provides a Laravel service provider, facade, publishable configuration file, and more.

 ### Installation